Torrance Coombs: Television

 His first starring role on television was as John Doe in the 2008 CBC comedy series jPod, based on the novel of the same name by Douglas Coupland.
 Coombs also appeared as Lance Corporal C. Sellers in a 2009 episode of the television series Battlestar Galactica.

 In 2010, Coombs appeared in a recurring role as Thomas Culpeper in the television series The Tudors, and in CBC's Heartland as Chase Powers.
 In 2011, he co-starred as Sam Besht as in the Hulu drama series Endgame.

 On March 11, 2013, it was announced that Coombs had been cast in a lead role as Sebastian in the CW period drama series Reign.
 He was nominated for Outstanding Actor in a Drama TV Series at the 2014 Monte-Carlo Television Festival for his role in Reign.
 In early 2016, Coombs chose to depart from Reign as a series regular at the end of the third season, with the possibility to return as a guest star in future episodes.

 In March 2016, it was announced that Coombs would star as a series regular for Shonda Rimes' new series Still Star-Crossed on ABC.

 In August 2017, it was announced that Coombs would star in a recurring role in the final season of The Originals.

 Film

 In 2009 he starred as Sam Matheson in the short film The Familiar, and appeared as PJ in the short film Good Image Media.
 In 2012, he starred in the psychological thriller Liars All.

 Personal life

 Coombs began dating Miss USA 2011 Alyssa Campanella in 2010.
 On June 12, 2015 it was announced that they were engaged.
 On 2 April 2016, the couple got married in Santa Ynez, California.
 In April 2019, the couple announced their separation and got divorced that same year.
-Since 2020, he has been in a relationship with actress Sloane Avery.